CBEP-SoCB-Details/Tributary_Nitrogen/Graphics/Casco_Tributary_Additional_Graphics.md

 # Rainfall Data

+Gray’s thesis looked for correlations with discharge, and found none, but samples were relatively few, local data on discharge was only available for the Presumpscot and estimates of discharge were used on the other two rivers.
+We take a different (and complementary) approach by looking at recent rainfall.

-Downloaded rainfall data is in tenths of millimeters.
+Note that the downloaded rainfall data from NOAA is in tenths of millimeters.
 We convert to millimeters.

 ``` r
 rain_data <- read_csv(file.path(sibling, 'portland_weather5_17-8_18.csv'),